Sunday, 22 December 2024

 138. The Drift by deary

 Meaning there was less nepotism and cronyism and more education and opportunity.
-Now, with the end of the cold war, there is a complete inattention to the plight of everyday folk as unimaginative politicians inflate their own egos and get obsessed with one another.
+Now, with the end of the cold war, there is a complete inattention to the plight of everyday folks as the unimaginative politicians inflate their own egos and get obsessed with one another.

-It's why Starmer can go from socialism to something that could be mistaken for the Sunak era in a few short months.
-It's why populism, the last throw of the dice in any democracy, is so popular.
+It's why Starmer, the most unimaginative politician in modern times, can go from socialism to something that could be mistaken for the greyness of the Sunak era in a few short months.
+It's why populism, the final gambit in any democracy, is so popular.
 Its ideas, values and tenets are malleable.
-Another unspoken truth is that everyday folk are a bit like politicians.
+Another unspoken truth is that everyday folks are a bit like politicians.
 Creating a low-cost world with mass consumerism, meaning that they can also unimaginatively inflate their own egos and get obsessed with one another.

 It's why another part of the world with more imagination and integrity holds the key to moving humanity forward.
-One not so lost and confused in its own self.
+One not so in fear of the truth.

 Friday, 13 December 2024